SiddharthaHaldar/ruok-service-autochecker/README.md

 [**Documentation Site**](https://phacdatahub.github.io/ruok-service-autochecker)

-The observatory is an automated scanning framework that performs data service quality and security practice evaluations.
-This can help provide developers feedback, speed up the ATO process and give an overarching view on how services are doing.
-Please click on the documentation site (link above) for more information.
+The Observatory is an automated, event-driven scanning framework for IT product/service endpoints (eg. GitHub repositories, URL, container registries).
+This is a currently proof-of-concept, and we’re hoping to align the relevant ITSG-33 controls with Observatory’s scanners’ checks, along with GCP metrics - to deliver on-going automated compliance and an ‘Auto-ATO’.

+## Scanners

-The full list of checks can be found in the [scanners](./scanners) section.
+The full list of checks can be found in the [scanners](./scanners) section of the docs.
+Some of these are web accessibility checks, secret scanning, Dockerfile linting, and vulnerability scanning.

+## Benefits

+-	Reduced risk of compromise, breaches, system downtime due to cyber issues
+-	Working towards automated compliance and an ‘Auto-ATO’
+-	Better insights into libraries in use - for ease of maintenance and support
+-	Provide developer feedback to practice good security practices.
+-	Reduced cost and time to prod because of automated security assessment and authorization (ATO)

 ## Application Architecture